csccm-iitd/DT-SNDOF/README.md

 # Machine-learning-based-digital-twin-for-stochastic-nonlinear-multi-degree-of-freedom-dynamical-system
 Provided in the repository are the sample MATLAB codes for the research paper titled 'Machine learning based digital twin for stochastic nonlinear multi-degree of freedom dynamical system'.
 Please go through the paper to understand the implemented algorithm.

+Note:
+Because of presence of Gaussian white noise and stochastic differential equations results may vary for different runs of the programs.

 Citation Details: